-- IRK! teaches your LEARNING remote control IR codes
+- Teaches your LEARNING remote control IR codes

-- IRK! lets you map IR codes to USB keystrokes - for example, Shift+Enter
+- Lets you map IR codes to USB keystrokes - for example, Shift+Enter

-- IRK! sends the USB keystroke to your PC when you press a button on your remote
+- Sends the USB keystroke to your PC when you press a button on your remote

-- IRK! can send power off, sleep, and wake codes to your PC
+- Can send power off, sleep, and wake codes to your PC

 - IRK! devices can have one of 256 addresses - so you can have multiple IRK!'s

-- IRK! handles broadcasts - so multiple IRK!'s can respond to a single remote button
+- Handles broadcasts - so multiple IRK!'s can respond to a single remote button

-- IRK! supports USB Consumer Device functions (e.g. Mute)
+- Supports USB Consumer Device functions (e.g. Mute, Volume Up, etc)

-- IRK! has a programmable LCD backlight delay (or ON/OFF commands)
+- Has a programmable LCD backlight delay (and ON/OFF commands)

 Step 1: Prerequisites

-You're going to be making a Printed Circuit Board (PCB) or at least a matrix board, soldering electronic components onto it, and then programming a PIC micro-controller, so you'll need:
+Through Hole Technology (THT) versionIf you choose to build the Through Hole Technology (THT) version, then you will be making a Printed Circuit Board (PCB) or at least a matrix board, soldering electronic components onto it, and then programming a PIC micro-controller, so you'll need:

 - PCB making equipment.
 I use inkjet transparencies, an ordinary fluorescent desk lamp as a UV source, and Kinsten positive-acting presensitised board, and ferric chloride etchant.